 An invoice is an important document for most businesses, because you’ll only be paid once your business produces a suitable invoice for a customer.
-By preparing and issuing an invoice promptly, you give yourself the best chance of being paid earlier.
+By preparing and issuing a business invoice promptly, you give yourself the best chance of being paid earlier.

-It’s important to include all necessary information on an invoice, so here we guide you through what needs to be in an invoice.
+It’s important to include all necessary information on an invoice, so here we guide you through what needs to be in your business invoice template.

-You can also adapt and use our free template invoice.
+You can also adapt and use our free invoice template.

 Manage a UK company?